gen2brain/iup-go/README.md

 * To remove a console window, i.e., compile a GUI app with WinMain entry-point, build with `-ldflags "-H=windowsgui"`.
 * You can add an icon resource to an .exe file with the [rsrc](https://github.com/akavel/rsrc) tool.
 * Windows manifest is included in the build by default.
 See below how to disable the manifest if you want to include your own.

+* For MSYS2, install `pacman -S mingw-w64-x86_64-go mingw-w64-x86_64-gcc mingw-w64-x86_64-pkg-config`.
-* You can build for Qt in MSYS2, with the `qt` build tag.
+* You can build for Qt, with the `qt` build tag.
 Install deps with `pacman -S mingw-w64-x86_64-qt6-base`.
-* You can build for GTK3 in MSYS2, with the `gtk` build tag.
+* You can build for GTK3, with the `gtk` build tag.
 Install deps with `pacman -S mingw-w64-x86_64-gtk3`.
-* You can build for GTK4 in MSYS2, with the `gtk4` build tag.
+* You can build for GTK4, with the `gtk4` build tag.
 Install deps with `pacman -S mingw-w64-x86_64-gtk4`.

-For MSYS2, use `pacman -S mingw-w64-x86_64-go mingw-w64-x86_64-gcc mingw-w64-x86_64-pkg-config`

 [<img src="examples/sample/sample_win32.png" width="700"/>](examples/sample/sample_win32.png)